 Security

-Internet Explorer 10, building on the strong security features in Internet Explorer 9, provides greater robust security with the industry-leading SmartScreen filter, and the new Enhanced Protected Mode.
+Internet Explorer 10, building on the strong security features in Internet Explorer 9, provides greater robust security with the industry-leading SmartScreen Filter, and the new Enhanced Protected Mode.
 With these features, IT Pros can be better assured that their clients are safer and better protected than ever before.

 Enhanced Protected Mode

 New in Internet Explorer 10, Enhance Protected Mode helps keep your data safer even if an attacker has exploited a vulnerability in the browser, or one of its add-ons, by providing another layer of protection from malicious attackers.
-Enhanced Protected Mode builds on Protected of previous versions of Internet Explorer by restricting additional capabilities.
-These capabilities focus on helping keep personal information private, as well as protecting corporate data by restricting access to intranet servers.
+Enhanced Protected Mode builds on features in previous versions of Internet Explorer by restricting additional capabilities.
+These capabilities focus on helping keep personal info private, as well as protecting corporate data by restricting access to intranet servers.

-SmartScreen
+SmartScreen Filter

-SmartScreen Filter is a feature in Internet Explorer that helps detect phishing websites.
+SmartScreen Filter helps detect phishing websites.
 It can also help protect users from downloading or installing malicious software.
-SmartScreen Filter protects users with a set of sophisticated tools that offer anti-phishing protection, application reputation, and anti-malware protection.
-SmartScreen filter displays messages and warnings when it finds something that is suspicious.
+SmartScreen Filter protects users with a set of sophisticated tools that offer anti-phishing protection, app reputation, and antimalware protection.
+SmartScreen filter displays messages and warnings when it finds something that’s suspicious.

-SmartScreen download reputation is a groundbreaking browser feature, introduced in Internet Explorer 9, that uses reputation data to remove unnecessary warnings for well-known files, and show more severe warnings when the download is a higher risk of being malicious.
+SmartScreen Filter download reputation is a groundbreaking browser feature introduced in Internet Explorer 9 that uses reputation data to remove unnecessary warnings for well-known files, and shows more severe warnings when the download is a higher risk of being malicious.
 Users today are conditioned to ignore the generic warnings that are shown for every download, such as: “This file type can harm your computer.
 Are you sure you want to run this file?”
 This same warning is presented whether the file is an extremely common program or a piece of malware created literally minutes ago.
-Other browsers leave it up to the user to decide if a program is safe to download and run from the internet; Internet Explorer is the only browser that uses download reputation to the user to help make safety decisions.
+Other browsers leave it up to the user to decide if a program is safe to download and run from the Internet.
+Internet Explorer is the only browser that uses download reputation to the user to help make safety decisions.

-See this explanation of the different strategies that Internet Explorer 10 security features use to keep you secure.
+See this explanation of the different strategies that Internet Explorer 10 security features use to help keep you secure.

-Browser Deployment and Management
+Browser deployment and management

-Internet Explorer 10 supports the management and configuration tools that IT professionals need for cost-effective browser deployment and maintenance, such as Internet Explorer Administration Kit (IEAK), Windows Server Update Services (WSUS), System Center Configuration Manager (SCCM), and Microsoft Deployment Toolkit (MDT).
+Internet Explorer 10 supports the management and configuration tools that you need for cost-effective browser deployment and maintenance, such as Internet Explorer Administration Kit (IEAK), Windows Server Update Services (WSUS), System Center Configuration Manager (SCCM), and Microsoft Deployment Toolkit (MDT).
 Customizing and maintaining Internet Explorer is easier and more efficient than ever before.

-Securing corporate data and ensuring good user browsing experiences also involves regular maintenance, including installing the latest updates and security patches.
-Microsoft provides corporate administrators with several tools to help manage Internet Explorer installations.
+Helping secure corporate data and ensuring good browsing experiences also involves regular maintenance, including installing the latest updates and security patches.
+Microsoft provides you with several tools to help manage Internet Explorer installations.

 Internet Explorer Administration Kit

 For corporate customers, Internet content providers, and Internet service providers, Internet Explorer 10 offers improved customization and management capabilities through the use of Group Policy and the Internet Explorer Administration Kit.
-The ability to slipstream security updates into the Windows image, and new capabilities to manage user settings post-deployment can also help improve security and protect corporate information.
+The ability to slipstream security updates into the Windows image and new capabilities to manage user settings post-deployment can also help improve security and protect corporate information.